Latino (singer): Biography

 Rocha was born in Rio de Janeiro, Brazil.
 In 1988 he moved to the United States, where his mother was living with his stepfather.
 Rocha stayed there for four years, working as barman, magician, cook, dancer and even as waiter.
 He was also roadie for David Copperfield, and started performing in bars and nightclubs.
 Being repeatedly referred as a "Latin Boy" at work, Rocha decided to use "Latino" as his stage name.

-Going back to Brazil, Latino successfully started his artistic career in 1994, recording his first CD Marcas de Amor.
+After going back to Brazil, Latino started his artistic career in 1994, recording his first CD Marcas de Amor.
 The tracks "Me Leva" and "Só Você" attracted attention owing to their dance rhythm.
 The album sold over 100 thousand copies and certified gold.

 His next album was Aventureiro resulting in singles "Eu Amo Você" and "Louca".
 In 1997, he ventured into Spanish releasing a Spanish CD version of his album in Mexico.
 1998 saw release of "Vitrine", a big radio hit.
 In 1999, he released Latino 2000 with the resulting single "Solidão é Demais".

 At this point, Latino started to get flak in the media for the emptiness of his lyrics, and was shunned by other artists, who made music satirizing him.
 With the 2000s, Latino started producing some artists and becoming host of TV program Sábado Show on Rede TV.
-"Tô Nem Aí" (meaning I Don't Care) co-written by Latino and Luka, a Brazilian artist, became a No. 1 hit in Brazil and Portugal, and appeared on European charts in Italy, Germany, Spain and others European countries.
+"Tô Nem Aí" ('I Don't Care'), co-written by Latino and Luka, became a No. 1 hit in Brazil and Portugal, and appeared on European charts in Italy, Germany, Spain and other countries.
 He was cover model in G Magazine in July 2000.